The Wyoming Child Support Program (CSP) provides services to individuals who apply or are referred for services through the following mechanisms:

 Note: If the non-custodial parent applies for services, the non-custodial parent can also request closure.
 While the non-custodial parent is obviously not the custodial parent, the appropriate closure reason is “CP Requests Closure”.
 See Chapter 12 Closure for more details.

-When a child is placed in state custody, the local DFS office will complete a child support application (DFS Form 543) for each parent and forward it to the District CSE Office.
+When a child is placed in state custody, the local DFS office shall complete a child support application (DFS Form 543) for each parent and forward it to the District CSP Office.
 For more details on foster care intake, see 13.2 Foster Care – Intake.

 Another state may request two types of intergovernmental action: